Clastify logo

 Medium

-Distinguish between qualitative and quantitative observations in this investigation.
+Distinguish between the qualitative and quantitative observations in the stimulus.

 Question 21